Lanomax® is a cataract-dissolving eye drops for pets and animals.

 No. You do not need to use Lanomax® after the cataracts are gone.

-If you treat one eye of a 20-kg dog using the standard dosage of one or two drops three times a day, one Lanomax® vial will last for about one month.
+If you treat one eye of a 20-kg dog using the standard dosage of one or two drops three times a day, one Lanomax® vial will last for about 3 weeks.

 Lanomax® vials can be used for 30 days after opening, as long as the tip of the eyedropper doesn't touch your animal's lashes or skin and the vial is kept refrigerated.
 Most bacteria growth is inhibited at temperatures below 40 °F and above 140 °F. Refrigeration not only inhibits bacterial growth - it also helps maintain the stability of the drops and prevents them from degrading into other compounds.
 Unopened Lanomax® vials may be stored at room temperature for 12 months from the date of manufacture.